• Skip to primary navigation

 • Nutritional yeast - most recipes you'll find online contain brewer's yeast, but it's very hard to find!
 The reason for using yeast is to provide important vitamins and minerals, including complex B vitamins, iron, zinc, selenium and magnesium.
 Nutritional yeast provides this and it is easy to find in the health section of your local supermarket!
 Or, purchase it online with this link.
 Plus it tastes much better than brewer's yeast which is very bitter if you don't find the de-bittered kind!

-• Spice - pure vanilla extract and mixed spice or just pure cinnamon adds a boost of flavour to make these taste like a treat!
+• Spice - pure vanilla extract and mixed spice or just pure cinnamon adds a boost of flavor to make these taste like a treat!

 • Dark chocolate chips - well, I mean... we gotta have chocolate!
 I use really dark 85% cocoa dark chocolate chunks that I chop from a block.
 It makes these beautiful melty puddles.